Lanzamiento regional en ALC de la Agenda Global de Investigación Compartida

-Improving existing interventions (including scale-up research, costing research, intervention science, process research and other form of research that generate innovative solutions to improve existing interventions making them more deliverable, more affordable or more sustainable, and understanding the impact of policies and laws on VAWG):
+Improving existing interventions (including scale-up research, costing research, intervention science, process research, and other forms of research that generate innovative solutions to improve existing interventions making them more deliverable, more affordable, or more sustainable, and understanding the impact of policies and laws on VAW):

-- Example research question: What are the most effective platforms or entry points that can be leveraged to implement VAWG prevention interventions at scale?
+- Example research question: What are the most effective platforms or entry points that can be leveraged to implement VAW prevention interventions at scale?

-Methodological and measurement gaps (including new and innovative ways to measure VAWG, hierarchies of knowledge, practice-based learning, sticky ethical issues, and monitoring and evaluation of interventions):
+Methodological and measurement gaps (including new and innovative ways to measure VAW, hierarchies of knowledge, practice-based learning, sticky ethical issues, and monitoring and evaluation of interventions):

-- Example research question: How to conduct good quality, ethical research on VAWG using online methods?
+- Example research question: How to conduct good quality, ethical research on VAW using online methods?

 Group to share results.

 The results will be published and widely disseminated in different formats for different constituencies, including funders, researchers, practitioners, policy-makers and activists.
-The shared global research agenda is expected to be available in early 2021 and will be used to advocate for more resources to be put towards building the knowledge base and addressing key research gaps in the field of VAWG prevention and response.
+The shared global research agenda is expected to be available in early 2021 and will be used to advocate for more resources to be put towards building the knowledge base and addressing key research gaps in the field of VAW prevention and response.
+Read the brief here.